Spread of the corona virus in Romania19th calendar week (05/09/2022 to 05/15/2022): 2.7 new infections per day per 100,000 inhabitants

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

-Mortality rate of infected personsFrom the previously infected and deceased people, in Romania results in a mortality rate of 2.5%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Romania results in a mortality rate of 2.2%.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
-In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 977,986 infected up to 14 days ago.
-This gives in Romania a new mortality rate of 2.5%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.